CottageCabbage/Tomato-Salad/README.md

 <h1 align='center'>TomatoSalad</h1>
 My attempt at making a Pomodoro Timer.
+Will first try making a Pure-JS one.
+Make it prettier.
+Before going web-apps, etc.

 ### Repos of Importance:
 + https://github.com/roldanjr/pomatez (Typescript)